lanavuleta/SmartChem_v3/README.md

 ### data/required

-Do not touch this file.
-Input used to run the scripts.
+Contains the file used to identify and store info about the different tests run by SmartChem.

 ### data/input